 • Where’s the bacon? — In line with the no-fuss nature of this recipe, there’s no bacon.
 And I’m glad for it — Mom was so smart!
 This recipe includes Liquid Smoke, which I think adds plenty of grilled/smoky/bacon’ish goodness.
 If I really wanted to add bacon, I would probably just mix in some prepared, real bacon pieces into the bean mixture, rather than go through the hassle of frying up from raw.
 I love dump-and-bake recipes!

 • Can this be made in a slow cooker? — Technically speaking, yes.
-Add everything the inner pot, stir well, cover and cook on low for 4 to 6 hours.
+Add everything to the inner pot, stir well, cover and cook on low for 4 to 6 hours.
 The downside, though, is that the beans will remain fairly loose, as there’s no dry oven heat to evaporate the excess moisture to form that lovely caramelized top layer and thicken the sauce overall.
 This would not be a method I would choose, but yes, you can do it.

 • Slow cooker serving suggestion — Where I think a slow cooker would really come in handy, though, is the serving of the baked beans during your get-together.
 Cook up the baked beans ahead of time, per the recipe, then transfer to a slow cooker and keep warm.